FluegelsApps/iot-utilities/docs/settings/settings_general.md

 This section allows you to change the behaviour of the app

+### Keep screen on by default

+- If this feature is enabled the app will keep the screen on by default
+- If this feature is disabled the app will not keep the screen on by default

 ### Show close-confirmation dialog

 - If this feature is enabled the app will show a dialog if you are about to close the app